Foster with pride at Orange Grove

-We often find the experience from the LGBTQ+ community invaluable in helping us support teenagers who are experiencing confusion and anxiety around their own sexual identity and those who may have experienced prejudice and discrimination in the past.
+Also, many children in care will also be questioning their own sexual and gender identities.
+We know firsthand that the experience from LGBTQIA+ foster parents is invaluable in helping to support teenagers who are experiencing confusion and anxiety around their own sexual identity and those who may have experienced prejudice and discrimination in the past.

 Can same-sex couples foster?